Partial Finger Amputation Workers’ Compensation in Pennsylvania

 - Loss of less than a substantial part of the first segment — receives half the scheduled weeks for that finger

-In plain terms: lose the tip of an index finger beyond that first joint and you get the full 50 weeks.
-Lose only the very tip, a small portion of the first segment, and you get 25 weeks.
-The medical records documenting exactly where the amputation occurred at the bone level are critical to determining which benefit applies.
+In plain terms: lose the tip of an index finger beyond the first joint and you get 50 weeks (full).
+Lose only a small portion of the first segment and you get 25 weeks (half).
+The insurance company will almost always try to classify a partial amputation as the half-schedule case.

 - Thumb — full (100 weeks): $80,000 | half (50 weeks): $40,000